 When you don't speak 'a word of' a language, it means that you do not know it at all.
 Notice the following:

-- They didn't speak a word of each other's languages when
+- They didn't speak a word of each other's languages when they first met.

 - I didn't know a word of Vietnamese when I arrived.

 I was able to speak my mind in a way they could understand.

 When you directly state your opinion, you are 'speaking your mind.'
 Notice the following:

 - He comes from a place where people are not encouraged to speak their minds.